jaipack17/write-ups/Bézier Curves/README.md

 # Linear Interpolation

 Initially in this article, I introduced a new term for some of you, "Linear Interpolation".
 Linear Interpolation or in short lerp, is a mathematical method for finding way points on a straight ray, line segment or line.
 If two points are known, infinite points can be calculated on a straight path connected to these two points.
 We refer these 2 points as 'anchor points'.
 We'll see how Bézier curves make the use of Linear Interpolation.

+Suppose you have a line segment with two endpoints P0